Applications

 If you are currently located in another state or country, a fingerprint card will need to be mailed in.
 Please check your confirmation page for current instructions on how to complete this process.
 Fingerprinting must be performed by authorized fingerprinting personnel.
 Contact your local fingerprinting agency for assistance and additional details.

-**The Criminal Background Check is required for licensure only, it does not affect an applicant’s ability to test.
+**The Criminal Background Check is required for licensure only; it does not affect an applicant’s ability to test.
 To avoid delays in the issuance of a license, we recommend completing this prior to testing.

 Re-Examination

 Any applicant that is unsuccessful with NCLEX may take subsequent examinations.
-The frequency of testing is determined by National Council State Boards of Nursing (NCSBN).
+The frequency of testing is determined by the National Council State Boards of Nursing (NCSBN).
 There is a 45-day waiting period to retest.
-Applicants can schedule an examination, but will be unable to reserve a test date earlier than the 46th day after the last examination date.
+Applicants can schedule an examination but will be unable to reserve a test date earlier than the 46th day after the last examination date.

 Prior to each re-examination, candidates are required to obtain an Authorization to Test (ATT).
 To obtain an authorization, the following must be completed: